OCA/account-invoicing/purchase_stock_picking_return_invoicing/README.rst

 #.
 The proposed vendor refund bill will be proposed for the quantity that is
    to be refunded.
 #.
 If you back to the purchase order, you will notice that *Billing Status*
-   is now 'No Bill to Receive', even when the quantity ordered does not match with the quantity invoiced, because you did return some products.
+   is now 'Fully Billed', even when the quantity ordered does not match with the quantity invoiced, because you did return some products.

 Remark: If you accept that you will not claim for a refund for the quantity